lra/mackup/README.md

 don't really spend time installing stuff, I spend time configuring it.

-For years, I've used a personnal shell script that was copying known config files into `svn`, `git` or Dropbox, and linked them into my home.
+For years, I've used a personnal shell script that was copying known config files into Subversion, Git or Dropbox, and linked them into my home.
 But, like the [Homebrew](http://mxcl.github.io/homebrew/) guys, I felt a lot of us had the same problem, and I could get help from others to support more apps.